 memory backend, it is

-user level in the device’s status dictionary under the key
+available to the user level in the device’s status dictionary under

 events dictionary always contains the global IDs of the source